Whether you’ve been to all of our films or just one, let us know what you think!

 Paterson is the first “Picturing Poetry” screening, a new annual offering of a film about poetry, in conjunction with the spring Thatcher Hoffman Smith Poetry Series.
-Join us Wednesday, April 4, 2018 for readings by Pulitzer-winning poet Yusef Komunyakaa.
+Join us Wednesday, April 4, 2018 for readings by Chris Abani.

-The Film Institute is supported by the Thatcher Hoffman Smith Endowment and OKCU’s Center for Interpersonal Studies through Film and Literature.
+This film is sponsored by the Thatcher Hoffman Smith Endowment and OKCU’s Center for Interpersonal Studies through Film and Literature.

 A discussion will follow the presentation for those who wish to stay.